JMencius/LongBow/README.md

 ## Usage
-Only one parameter is mandatory
+Only one parameter is mandatory:
 - `-i or --input` which is the input `fastq`/`fastq.gz` file